socialdrones/designreview/design-concerns/README.md

 # Design Concerns for Social Drones

+Findings from [our corpus of research papers](https://github.com/socialdrones/designreview/tree/master/prospectuses) were clustered based on an emergent framework relating *human-centered concerns* (HCCs) and *product design concerns* (PDCs), in order to consolidate and compare design knowledge created through different studies.

-From the literature, we have identified 6 HCCs and 6DDCs, which allowed us to consolidate and comparefindings across studies.
+From the literature, we have identified 6 HCCs and 6DDCs.
 These were defined so that ahigh degree of orthogonality was maintained betweencategories, along with inclusive coverage of the design knowledge in the literature.

 ## Contents